pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

    // The entries are the names of resources in PodSpec.ResourceClaims
    // that are used by the container.
    Claims []string

+   <<[UNRESOLVED]>>
+   If we need per-container parameters, then we will have to make this a struct instead of a string and change the logic in kubelet from "prepare one CDI file for all containers" to "prepare one CDI file per container".
+This might imply changing how CDI information is passed into runtimes (avoid writing files?).

+   The current approach is simpler, so we will need to consider use cases carefully before changing the design.
+   <<[/UNRESOLVED]>>

    ...
 }